-This EPD covers the BarChip MQ58 product produced at the BarChip PT Hagihara West Java Industries site in West Java, Indonesia.
-BarChip MQ58 is manufactured to ISO 9001:2015 and has CE certification.
-BarChip MQ58 is a macro synthetic fibre used for structural reinforcement in concrete and will last the lifetime of the concrete in which it is cast.
-The fibres are embossed to provide anchorage with the surrounding concrete matrix, and are added to concrete at the mixing stage to ensure even distribution throughout the mix.
+This EPD covers three products, BarChip 48, BarChip 54 and BarChip 60, which are produced at the BarChip PT Hagihara West Java Industries site in West Java, Indonesia.
+BarChip 48, 54 and 60 are manufactured to ISO 9001:2015 standards with BarChip 48 and 54 having additional CE certification.
+The products are synthetic fibre used for structural reinforcement in concrete and will last the lifetime of the concrete in which they are cast.
+The fibres are embossed to provide anchorage with the surrounding concrete matrix and are added to concrete at the mixing stage to ensure even distribution throughout the mix.
+BarChip 54 and BarChip 60 have almost identical properties, with the only difference being the length the fibres are cut to.